 - Fully equipped to network with clinicians, researchers, and scientists in BC and around the world.

-- Opportunities to collaborate within the Pacific Northwest’s expanding Cascadia Corridor and as a founding member of Canada’s Digital Technology Supercluster.
+- Opportunities to collaborate nationally as a founding member of Canada’s Digital Technology Supercluster and within the Pacific Northwest’s expanding Cascadia Innovation Corridor initiative.

 - In addition to the Clinical Support and Research Centre, future development may include other centres for excellence such as a Centre for Healthy Aging, an Indigenous Wellness and Welcoming Centre, and more.